-When traveling and enjoying the outdoor adventures in Costa Rica, you'll likely need to get your clothes cleaned, especially if staying at hotels and ecolodges that do not provide laundry services.
-In Santa Elena, there is laundry service available at Santa Elena Hostel Resort for $5.00 per kilo (dry weight).
-It is located in town next to Banco Nacional.
-You do not need to be a guest at the hostel to drop off your clothes there.
+During your Costa Rican adventures, you may find the need to freshen up your clothes, especially when staying at hotels and ecolodges without laundry services.
+In Santa Elena, the Santa Elena Hostel Resort offers laundry services at $5.00 per kilo (dry weight), conveniently located in town next to Banco Nacional.
+You don't have to be a guest at the hostel to utilize this service.

-It may interest you to know the other six listed wonders of Costa Rica include: the Poas Volcano, Rio Celeste, Arenal Volcano, Isla del Coco, Tortuguero, and Cerro Cirripo.
+Interestingly, Costa Rica boasts six other wonders, including the Poas Volcano, Rio Celeste, Arenal Volcano, Isla del Coco, Tortuguero, and Cerro Cirripo, alongside the remarkable Monteverde.

 To discover the beauty of the cloud forest